2025 - Men (All)

 SoftBank

-Note: last of ten Asian Tour "International Series" events in 2025, funded by the Saudi-backed LIV Golf company.
+Note: the last of nine 2025 Asian Tour "International Series" events, funded by the Saudi-backed LIV Golf company.

 Asia